nezhahq/nezhahq.github.io/docs/en_US/guide/settings.md

 # Settings

-**Access the settings page by logging into the Admin panel and clicking on the avatar → `System Settings`.**
+**Access the settings page by logging into the admin dashboard and clicking on the avatar → `System Settings`.**

 ---